eponra/flatpack/README.md

   enabling everything to fit in one box.
   For safety reasons I deemed mains wiring to be to dangerous and as a result I have selected a DC powered bed to make the build more accessible to the average user.
+- Flatpack is fully reprap, meaning that you can print every printable part of flatpack on flatpack.

 ###### Firmware: